phoenixframework/phoenix_live_view/SECURITY.md

 LV version | Support
 :-------------- | :-----------------------------
-1.1             | Bug fixes and security patches
+1.2             | Bug fixes and security patches
+1.1             | Security patches only
 1.0             | Security patches only

 ## Announcements